danmackinlay/economic-data/README.rst

 * How do you "cost" developing a new technology?
 No centralised records of such things are kept
 * Time dimension.
 How do we deal with the dynamic qualities of these networks?
-* Is it worthwhile reproducing Hidlgo and Hausmann's work, or simply starting anew with new metrics?
+* Is it worthwhile reproducing Hidalgo and Hausmann's work, or simply starting anew with new metrics?

 Technical
 ---------